paulMuema/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -al . .. /boot - Lists all files in working directory, parent of working directory and /boot directory file /tmp/iamafile - Prints tupe of file named iamafile ln -s /bin/ls ls -  Creates a symbolic link to /bin/ls named __ls__
+ls -al . .. /boot - Lists all files in working directory, parent of working directory and /boot directory file /tmp/iamafile - Prints tupe of file named iamafile ln -s /bin/ls ls -  Creates a symbolic link to /bin/ls named __ls__ cp -rua *.html ../ - copies all HTML files from current working directory to parent of working directory